BioTechnology Training Program

 - Statement of Intent to Perform Internship

-The NIH Biotechnology Training Program funds will cover the student’s Stipend (current NIH rate of $21,600).
+The NIH Biotechnology Training Program funds will cover the student’s Stipend (current NIH rate of $22,032).
 The faculty advisor is responsible for the stipend supplement.
-The normal period of tenure as a trainee is 3 years.
+The normal period of funded tenure will be two years, with an additional year of unfunded participation in program activities in the student's 4th year in residence.

 A portion of the Tuition Costs are covered by this grant.
 It is up to each department whether the faculty member must supplement the tuition.